Allen Media Group: History

-Across 2015, the company separately sued AT&T, Comcast and Charter Communications for racial discrimination in being biased against minority run entertainment companies in not carrying its cable channels.
-AT&T settled in December with the addition of 7 of Entertainment Studios' channels added to AT&T's DirecTV line up.
+In 2015, the company separately sued AT&T, Comcast, and Charter Communications for racial discrimination in being biased against minority-run entertainment companies in not carrying its cable channels.
+AT&T settled in December with the addition of 7 of Entertainment Studios' channels added to AT&T's DirecTV lineup.
 Entertainment Studios added similar suits against Charter and the FCC.
 The Comcast case, though initially dismissed at the district court, was allowed to go forward by the Ninth Circuit; Comcast was able to successfully petition the Supreme Court to hear its case in Comcast v.
 National Association of African-American-Owned Media in November 2019.

 In October 2015, Entertainment Studios acquired Freestyle Releasing for an undisclosed amount "said to be sealed for high-eight figures".
 Freestyle also had an output deal with Netflix.
 The Freestyle purchase was used to bolster an expansion into film distribution, via its new Entertainment Studios Motion Pictures division.
 Its first release, 47 Meters Down, took in $44 million in box office revenue.

 In June 2016, Entertainment Studios acquired TheGrio, a news website focusing on stories of interest to African Americans.

 In mid-September 2017, the company announced plans to launch an over the top sports streaming service known as Sports.tv.

 On March 22, 2018, Entertainment Studios announced its intent to acquire The Weather Channel's television assets from an NBCUniversal/Bain Capital/Blackstone Inc. partnership.
 The actual value was undisclosed, but was reported to be around $300 million; the channel's non-television assets, which were separately sold to IBM two years prior, were not included in the sale.
 In September 2018, Entertainment Studios announced that it had arranged $500 million worth of credit facilities through Deutsche Bank Securities, Jefferies Financial Group, Brightwood Capital Advisors and Comerica.
 Allen explained that these funds were to be used for further "large-scale" acquisitions, productions, and other general expenses.
 In an interview with Variety, Allen stated that he was "not a seller", and that he was "one or two acquisitions away from being a fairly large company".

 On May 3, 2019, it was announced that, under the subsidiary Diamond Sports Group, Entertainment Studios would be an equity and content partner in Sinclair Broadcast Group's acquisition of Fox Sports Networks (now known as Bally Sports).